 While you should be sure to try to focus conversation on the other person so that they feel valued and understood, discuss some of your hobbies or interests outside of your company, too.
 This can make the conversation more engaging and help your new connections or potential clients remember you.

 The same is true of networking via social media.
-If you ask to connect with someone on LinkedIn, include a personal message that incorporates a bit of your personal branding.
+If you ask to connect with someone on LinkedIn, include a personal message.
+It should incorporate a bit of your personal branding.
 Introducing yourself as a founder who specializes in software and loves skiing is more compelling than introducing yourself only as a founder.
-This personal brand angle immediately sets the tone for the conversation and may even identify something that you and your new connection have in common outside of work.
+This personal brand angle immediately sets the tone for the conversation.
+It may even identify something that you and your new connection have in common outside of work.

 5. Build your reputation offline.